Kappa63/TFWR_GridSetup/README.md

 ## Notes

-Currently the Dino Drone is difficult to implement in this quadrant system as it seems to always wander off into the plantation.
-I simply use Dino Drone on a Full grid currently.
+I am having difficulties implementing Dino Drone in this quadrant system as it seems to always wander off into the plantation.
+I simply use Dino Drone on a Full grid.

 ## Usage